 The CFP is now closed.
 Thank you to everyone who submitted.

-The Linux Foundation promotes, protects and advances Linux by marshalling the resources of its members and the open source development community to ensure Linux remains free and technically advanced.
+The Linux Foundation promotes, protects and advances Linux and open source technologies by marshalling the resources of its members and the open source development community to ensure these open source technologies remain free and technically advanced.
+Which is why we are very excited to be partnered with the Apache Software Foundation in 2014 for CloudStack Collaboration Conference North America.

 Guidelines To Help You Prepare Your Proposal